besttime-app/BestTime-Documentation/source/includes/_forecastendpoints.md

      - analysis[day_int].day_info.**venue_open** `int`
        Hour of day when the venue opens.
 Range `0` to `23` hour
        &nbsp;
+ - analysis[day_int].**day_raw** `list`
+   List of raw busyness data for each hour of the day, or within the selected hour range.
+The list contains percentages ranging from `0` to `100`.
+Indicating the busyness percentage.
+Percentages are based on historical visits for the given hour, relative to the biggest peak of the week for this venue.
+When the `now` or `live` parameter is `true` the list will contain one `int` for the current hour in the local time.
+    &nbsp;
  - analysis[day_int].**hour_analysis** `list`
    List with hour objects, containing details per hour.
   &nbsp;